Facing Race: A National Conference in St. Louis, MO — November 20-22, 2024

 Will be livestreamed.

-Speakers: Marisa Franco, Glenn Harris, Pramila Jayapal, Van Jones, Rinku Sen, Kara Denise Brewer Boyd, Linda Sarsour
+Speakers: Marisa Franco, Glenn Harris, Pramila Jayapal, Van Jones, Rinku Sen, MS, Kara Denise Brewer Boyd, Linda Sarsour

 Presentations from Facing Race 2014